JavaScript is required

 School Readiness Funding: Refer to the wellbeing area on the menu for both free and fee-for-service items that could be relevant.

 Commonwealth government subsidies allow children placed in OoHC to access up to 50 hours a week of centre-based care.
-For more information, see:
+For more information, refer to:

 Read the full partnership agreement